The Best Auto Insurance Companies 2026

 Cons

 State Farm remains one of the most trusted names in insurance, with high marks for customer service and claims handling.
-While premiums run higher than discount competitors, many customers find the personalized service from local agents worth the extra cost.
-The company's bundling discounts can help offset higher base rates.
+While premiums run above those of discount competitors, many customers find the personalized service from local agents well worth the cost.
+The company's bundling discounts can help offset higher base rates, and State Farm is projected to reduce rates by approximately 4% in 2026.
+State Farm is especially worth considering for first-time car insurance buyers who benefit from hands-on guidance.

 6. Allstate

-Allstate rounds out the top six with strong discount programs and ease of service, though premiums tend to run higher.
+Allstate rounds out the top six with strong discount programs and ease of service, though base premiums tend to run the highest among this group.

 Pros